michaelgrosner/tribeca/README.md

 5) Set up parameters to your trading liking in the web admin (http://localhost:3000)

 6) Click the "BTC/USD" button in the web admin so it is green to start making markets

+### Docker Installation

+1) Change any relevant parameters into `src/service/config.ts`, like input your exchange API keys

+2) Setup a mongodb container/instance that our container can access

+3) Build and run the included `Dockerfile`

 ### Environment variables